Monthly Skywatchers' Page

 This monthly skywatchers' page is written for London and the United Kingdom.

-Summary: Venus, Mars and Saturn in the morning.
+Summary: Mars at oposition.
+Venus and Saturn in the morning.
 Jupiter in the evening.
-Equinox.

 How humanity came from believing Creation Myths to postulating the Inflationary Big Bang Theory.
 The key stages in our understanding of our place in the cosmos and the people who broadened our understanding.